dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite pull-requests github.db simonw/datasette --pull-request=81

+Note that the `merged_by` column on the `pull_requests` table will only be populated for pull requests that are loaded using the `--pull-request` option - the GitHub API does not return this field for pull requests that are loaded in bulk.

 ## Fetching issue comments for a repository

 The `issue-comments` command retrieves all of the comments on all of the issues in a repository.